nuclio/nuclio/docs/k8s/private-docker-registries.md

 kubectl apply -f https://raw.githubusercontent.com/nuclio/nuclio/master/hack/k8s/resources/registry.yaml
 ```

-## Using external private registries (e.g. quay, ECR, GCR)
+## Using External Private Registries (e.g. quay, ECR, GCR)
-If you're already have a private registry set up, nuclio is more than happy to push and pull images there.
+If you already have a private registry set up, nuclio is more than happy to push and pull images there.
 However, authentication to said registries is out of the scope of nuclio - you need to make sure that the docker client underneath `nuctl` and `playground` is already logged in (it goes without saying that your kubelets also need to be authenticated).

 To supply this to `nuctl`, you would just need to pass `--registry <your private registry URL>`.
 To supply this to playground, run the playground with `NUCLIO_PLAYGROUND_REGISTRY_URL` set to your private registry URL.